MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/winrt-com-interop-csharp.md

     </PropertyGroup>
     ```

-    For more information including a list of other supported values, see [this article](desktop-to-uwp-enhance.md#net-5-use-the-target-framework-moniker-option).
+    For more information including a list of other supported values, see [Use the Target Framework Moniker option](desktop-to-uwp-enhance.md#net-5-use-the-target-framework-moniker-option).

-2. The following example demonstrates how to use the `WinRT.Interop.WindowNative` interop class in a [WinUI 3-based application](../../winui/winui3/create-your-first-winui3-app.md) to obtain a window handle object and then open a folder picker dialog using the window handle.
+2. The following example demonstrates how to use the **WinRT.Interop.WindowNative** interop class in a [WinUI 3-based application](../../winui/winui3/create-your-first-winui3-app.md) to obtain a window handle object and then open a folder picker dialog using the window handle.
 In this example, the `this` object is an instance of the [Microsoft.UI.Xaml.Window](/windows/winui/api/microsoft.ui.xaml.window) class provided by WinUI 3.
-Note that the `WinRT.Interop.WindowNative` class implements the [IWindowNative](/windows/windows-app-sdk/api/win32/microsoft.ui.xaml.window/nn-microsoft-ui-xaml-window-iwindownative) interface provided by WinUI 3, and this interface is implemented by the [Microsoft.UI.Xaml.Window](/windows/winui/api/microsoft.ui.xaml.window) class.
+Note that the **WinRT.Interop.WindowNative** class implements the [IWindowNative](/windows/windows-app-sdk/api/win32/microsoft.ui.xaml.window/nn-microsoft-ui-xaml-window-iwindownative) interface provided by WinUI 3, and this interface is implemented by the [Microsoft.UI.Xaml.Window](/windows/winui/api/microsoft.ui.xaml.window) class.

     ```csharp
     private async void myButton_Click(object sender, RoutedEventArgs e)